metapolator/metapolator/elements-of-design.md

 ![](http://mmiworks.net/metapolator/masterlist5.png)

-_**quick overview**: this project contains 7 masters; one (Light) is currently selected, any edits or actions are applied to it; two other masters (Thin, Thin Italic) are marked to be also viewed in the specimen (in either Parameters or Design Spaces view); there are two master sequences, one containing 4 masters (called Weight) and one containing two—called Itals._
+_**quick overview**: this project contains 7 masters; one (Light) is currently selected, any edits or actions are applied to it; two other masters (Thin, Thin Italic) are marked to be also viewed in the specimen (in the Parameters view); there are two master sequences, one containing 4 masters (called Weight) and one containing two—called Itals._

 #### list behaviour
 The list scrolls vertically when necessary and consist of 3 columns.
 From left (for L–to–R UI locales) we see: